emstanley/OIU-demos/README.md

-# OIUdemos
+# OIU Demos
-This is repository will be the home for OUI based demos from my IoT and Wearable presentations
+This repository will be the home for OUI based demos from my IoT and Wearable presentations